 RECOMMENDED:

-🏊 The best wild swimming spots in the UK
+🌊The most beautiful wild swimming spots in the UK

-🏊 The best heated outdoor pools in the UK
+🏊The best heated pools in the UK

 Best outdoor pools in the UK

 This triangular art deco lido was built in 1935 to commemorate King George V’s silver jubilee and has stunning views over the Cornish coast.
 The main lido – the largest seawater pool in the UK – is unheated for an ‘authentic’ (read: quite chilly) sea swimming experience.
-But it recently also became the first in the UK to use geothermal technology, with one section of water heated to a toasty 35C via a well dug 410 metres below the earth.
+But Jubilee pool recently also became the first in the UK to use geothermal technology, with one section of water heated to a toasty 35C via a well dug 410 metres below the earth.

 And if that isn’t sustainable enough for you, the lovely café is plastic-free and uses only seasonal, locally sourced ingredients.
 They even recycle broken pool inflatables via a specialist charity.